 Wheel Size and Basic Design Difference

 Wheel size refers to the diameter of the bike wheel with the tire installed.
-A 26-inch mountain bike uses a rim with about 559 millimeters in diameter.
+A 26-inch mountain bike uses a rim with a diameter of about 559 millimeters.
 A 29-inch mountain bike uses a larger rim with a diameter of around 622 millimeters.

 This change may appear small, yet it affects the bike frame and overall design.
 A larger wheel needs more space inside the frame, which increases the bike’s length slightly.
 The distance between the front and rear wheels, called the wheelbase, usually becomes longer.